Understand transaction types, how to label them, and how to address warnings.

 The transaction took over 12 hours to be processed by the network (included in a block).

 The user sends several transfers within 12 hours with values within 20% causing the wrong withdrawals and deposits to match.

 It is always worth checking that all transfers have been matched.
 If not, try to understand why it did not match from the information above so you can fix it.

 This issue means Divly can’t find the price for a specific cryptocurrency on the day of your transaction.
 To avoid paying the wrong amount in taxes, Divly needs your help in providing the correct market price expressed in your local fiat currency.
-This is done by editing the “Net Worth Amount” of the transaction found in Divly.
+This is done by editing the “Value in local currency” of the transaction found in Divly.

 Divly automatically fetches cryptocurrency prices and converts them to your base currency using different pricing API’s.
 This means you don’t need to worry about finding the correct conversion rate for every transaction!
 This is a large time saver and a great reason to use a crypto tax automation tool in the first place.

 For most transactions Divly will be able to find the prices automatically and perform all the necessary tax calculations.
 We use a crypto pricing API that covers thousands of cryptocurrencies and FX API’s that ensure we can convert them to your base currency.

 However, in some situations Divly won’t be able to find a price.
 This can occur when: